 - Make travel arrangements to arrive in Guatemala City midday on Sunday before the course for free course shuttle transport to Santiago Atitlán (three hours).
 The course free shuttle will return to Guatemala City on Saturday morning to accommodate midday flights.

-- Purchase the following textbooks on amazon.com prior to arrival and bring with you to the course.
+- Purchase the following textbooks prior to arrival and bring with you to the course.
 We will not have extra text books available.

 In support of improving patient care, Penn Medicine is jointly accredited by the Accreditation Council for Continuing Medical Education (ACCME), the Accreditation Council for Pharmacy Education (ACPE), and the American Nurses Credentialing Center (ANCC), to provide continuing education for the healthcare team.

 PHYSICIANS: Penn Medicine designates this live activity for a maximum of 26 AMA PRA Category 1 CreditsTM.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.